TaraJaiswal/Strategy-Consulting-Project-Demo/README.md

 ---

-## 💻 Digital Literacy
-Using **Hubro Simulation**, I analyzed Falcon’s financial and operational data.
-I tested assumptions, predicted outcomes, and understood the broader market dynamics in a risk-free, data-rich environment.

----

 ## 📈 Marketing & Business Acumen
 I assessed competitor positioning and identified how Falcon could improve its **B2B marketing approach**, especially within the **recreational jetpack segment**.
 Emphasis was placed on **brand visibility** and **customer value creation**.